MythologIQ/Hearthlink/docs/USER_MANUAL.md

 - **Active Agent Display**: Clear indication of which agent is currently active
 - **Reroute Handling Visual**: Visual feedback when voice input is rerouted between agents
 - **Agent Selection Interface**: Visual controls for switching between available agents
+- **Misrouting Recovery UI**: Visual indicators when Alden handles misrouted input
+- **Agent Deference Interface**: UI elements for agent suggestions and handoff requests

 ## Troubleshooting Voice Issues

 ### Misrouting Handling
-- **Recovery Protocol**: Alden handles all voice misroutes via recovery dialogue
+- **Alden as Default Handler**: Alden handles all voice misroutes via intelligent recovery dialogue
+- **No Rigid Prompts**: System uses graceful recovery instead of rigid fallback commands
 - **Common Scenarios**:
   - "I think you meant to talk to Alice about that.
 Would you like me to switch you over?"
   - "That's outside my expertise, but I can connect you with Mimic who specializes in that area."
   - "Let me help you get to the right agent for this request."
+  - "I'm not sure I'm the best agent for this.
+Would you like me to connect you with someone more specialized?"

 ### Offline Fallback Behavior
 When offline or no internet connection is detected:
+- **Dynamic Detection**: System uses multiple validation points (failed pings, OS state, timeouts, modem activity)
 - **Local Agents**: Alden, Alice, Mimic, and Sentry remain fully functional
 - **External Services**: All outbound requests to external APIs are blocked
 - **User Alert**: "External services unavailable.
 Local systems fully operational."
-- **Detection**: System uses dynamic detection (failed pings, Windows flags, timeout events)
+- **Observable Model**: System continuously monitors network state and adjusts behavior dynamically

 ### Expected Authentication Flow
 - **Dev Mode Activation**: Activation phrase → Challenge phrase → PIN entry → Dev Mode UI